mobily-enterprises/jsonreststores/README.md

 ### `hardLimitOnQueries`

-This is the limit of the number of elements that can be returned by a query.
+This is the limit of the number of elements that can be returned by a query without ID (GetQuery).
 The default is 50.

 ## Permissions